 The Kratz Center functions cooperatively with Goucher’s undergraduate Creative Writing Program within the English Department, enhancing and expanding the curriculum with distinguished guest writers and new course offerings.

-In addition to the Fall and Spring author and writer-in-residence series, the Center hosts an array of master classes and symposia each semester, the Kratz Center also sponsors a student-run writing group called Word for Word that visits conferences, curates events, and holds other peer activities like “write-nights” (student-led critical feedback sessions) and “think-nights.”
+In addition to the Fall and Spring author and writer-in-residence series, the Center hosts an array of master classes and symposia each semester.
+The Center also sponsors a student-run writing group called Word for Word that visits conferences, curates small student-led events, and holds other peer activities like “write-nights” (student-led critical feedback sessions) and “think-nights.”

 The Center offers annual Summer Writing Fellowships to Goucher creative writing students.
 To read detailed guidelines for the Kratz Summer Writing Fellowships, click here.
 Or Goucher students should email firstname.lastname@example.org to receive the application form and waiver form for the Kratz Summer Writing Fellowships.

 Eleanor Kratz Denoon (1915 - 2010)